 The Motueka FMU includes the Motueka River and its tributaries and the Riuwaka catchments that drain to Te Tai o Aorere / Tasman Bay.
 The Motueka River arises from Maungakura/Red Hills in the south-east.
 Its major tributaries are the Motupiko River from Te Tiritiri o te Moana/Southern Alps in the south (near St Arnaud) and the Wangapeka River in the west.
 Many karst spring streams arise in the west between Mt Owen and Tu Ao Wharepapa /Mt Arthur.

 The extensive mountainous areas of the FMU remain largely in protected native forest, but there are some areas of exotic forestry.
 Conversely, the Motueka Valley and out to the coast have been cleared of forest and land is mostly pastoral.
-Motueka township is the largest town within this FMU, followed by Tapawera ifurther to the south.
+Motueka township is the largest town within this FMU, followed by Tapawera further to the south.
 The climate is generally sunny and mild, with rainfall increasing with elevation.

-Water quality in this FMU is good overall, with some examples of excellent habitat and very low levels of contaminants in a number of the larger rivers.
+Water quality is good overall, with some examples of excellent habitat and very low levels of contaminants in a number of the larger rivers.
 The natural character and trout habitat of the Motueka River is protected by a Water Conservation Order.
 However, there are increasing nitrate levels on the Motueka River and sedimentation is a major issue which affects stream beds and aquatic habitat.
 This in turn impacts the receiving environments of the Motueka Estuary and Tasman Bay/Te Tai-o-Aorere.
-Like with other FMU’s, some smaller, modified streams in pastoral catchments have elevated nitrates, water temperature, and E.coli concentrations.
+Like with other FMUs, some smaller, modified streams in pastoral catchments have elevated nitrates, water temperature, and E.coli concentrations.

-Water abstracted from this FMU supports food and beverage production on the Plains, along with drinking waer for town water supplies.
+Water abstracted from this FMU supports food and beverage production on the Plains, along with drinking water for town water supplies.
 There is water available in a number of zones within the FMU but several are fully allocated.
 Some of the Motueka/Riuwaka Plains areas face significant water shortage and allocation problems during the summer months.
 Although groundwater quality is good, it is unsecured which poses a health risk if used for drinking water.

+In progressing towards these goals, Ngā Iwi o Te Tauihu, Ngāti Waewae and communities are enabled to exercise kaitiakitanga and guardianship.
+Ngāti Kuia and Rangitane o Wairau maintain their whakapapa, historical connections and kaitiaki role with Pakohe.
 We all respect and take responsibility for freshwater health.
 We value the taonga we are protecting.
-Through collaboration and innovation we have adapted to new ways of doing things.
-We have restored, protected and maintained freshwater habitats and the quality and quantity of freshwater, enabling sustainable use for generations to come.
+Through collaboration and innovation we adapt to new ways of doing things.
+Our land and freshwater management provide for our community’s social and cultural wellbeing.
+We restore, protect and maintain freshwater habitats and the quality and quantity of freshwater, enabling sustainable use and appreciation for generations to come.
+Freshwater bodies and ecosystems located within Department of Conservation lands are maintained in their natural state.

-Value Type | Values applying in FMU | Values not applying in FMU |
+| Value Type | Values applying in the FMU |

 Compulsory National Values |